Skip to main content

 • Freeze a Kong with “wet” food in it to make it last longer (see filling ideas above).

-• You may want to give your dog all of his food this way, especially if he is a particularly energetic dog.
+• You may want to give your dog all of his food this way, especially if they are a particularly energetic dog, or ingest their food too quickly.

 • Once your dog has enjoyed his treats, don’t forget to clean the Kong regularly!
 Use warm water and soap with a bottle brush or old toothbrush, or put it in the top rack of your dishwasher.